 - A lot of flash frozen or I.Q.F.
 (Individually Quick Frozen) chicken thighs and pieces are enhanced.
 Look at the label and you'll see this.

 - Freezing meat breaks down the tissue.
 This changes the texture and makes the chicken mushy.

 Stick with fresh chicken thighs and pieces that do not contain additives.
 Even if those additives are "natural".

 You'll get better results.

 You can season it yourself with real ingredients.

 How to Barbecue Chicken Thighs

-This is a recipe for barbecue chicken thighs cooked in a smoker.
+This is a recipe for barbecue chicken thighs cooked with a smoker.

-- The lower temperature and longer cook time will give your chicken real barbecue flavor because of the wood smoke.
+- The lower temperature and longer cooking time will give your chicken real barbecue flavor because of the wood smoke.